ooibikunle/PortfolioProjects/README.md

-# A curation of all codes and queries from projects in my portfolio (disha.page).
+# A curation of all codes and queries from projects in my portfolio (bit.ly/oluwaseyi-ibikunle-portfolio)